What is all this RAPTURE Talk?

 To distinguish between the Rapture, and Christ's Second Coming:

 The Rapture happens before the Tribulation; the Second Coming is at the end of the Tribulation to rescue Israel, and He comes WITH the Saints (born again believers, the Church).
-In the Rapture believers are caught up to meet the Lord in the air; in the Second Coming, the Lord comes to earth.

 The Rapture is too fast to be visible to those not raptured; at the Second Coming, "Behold, he cometh with clouds; and every eye shall see him," Rev 1:7